dougdesigner/mags/README.md

 ## Prerequisites

 ### AWS Account with Administrative Access
 This project was created in an AWS Root Account with administrative access.
 Ensure you have administrative access to the services described in the Service Architecture.
 Resource policies as well as user and service IAM roles may need to be modified for not root users.
+While this is not an ideal way to build on AWS, it was necessary given the timeline and complexity of services being integrated.

 ### Supported Region
 Modern data analytics workflows prioritize rapid insight generation through visualizations.
 Since Amazon QuickSight is central to our visualization strategy, deploy all resources in a single QuickSight-supported region.
 This pipeline uses **US West (Oregon) (us-west-2)**.